kriserickson/aging-coder/src/posts/older/2010-07-19-coding-like-its-1999.md

 X-Designer 4 on VMS.
 Ok, they do seem to have most of the features of a modern IDE (we don't have a Refactor menu in 1996, I am sure), but wow is it hard to find anything without the help of the [goog](http://google.com).

-I mean, obviously comment out a line would be on some menu that looked like a a very wide S (eventually I discovered this was User Scripts).
+I mean, obviously comment out a line would be on some menu that looked like a very wide S (eventually I discovered this was User Scripts).
 Really?
 Shouldn't features like Comment Out, Clean and Build, etc have migrated to an actual menu item rather than a User Script?
 Don't get me started about the default behavior of End and Home keys on the Mac, but I recognize that isn't XCode's fault but that of the Mac in general